 These past few years, I have gotten to know a remarkable group of very committed young people.
 Young Muslims dedicated to their own spiritual lives, struggling with a college party-culture which is not exactly conducive to piety, to creating a family-style home away from home for fellow students and to political activism.
 While the political activism is the most media-worthy piece of the pie, it is certainly not the biggest.
 I have been treated with a tremendous amount of respect.
 (The grey beard?)
 I have learned a lot about Islam from the students and they have learned about Judaism.
 We listen to one another.
 Some have joined us at the Shabbat table.
 A few have become family.
 (You know who you are!)

 In the eye of the storm, in the midst of an admittedly difficult and contentious situation at UCI, I have come to see how much religious Jews and Muslims have in common.
 It turns out that the Muslim students at UCI are not cardboard cutouts, they are kids with different names, backgrounds and opinions.
 They do some great stuff.
 They make some colossal mistakes.
 And we Jews are not cardboard cutouts either.
 I have seen that when you humanize “the other”, the other humanizes you back.
 After a while, while difference persists “otherness” fades.
 The old man in the picture that my friend carries on his cell phone is not a generic “Muslim Cleric,” he is a beloved and much-missed grandfather and source of wisdom.
-The children in the pictures my wife shows anyone who comes to our house are not “Zionist Oppressors,” they are our beautiful and holy grandchildren.
-That’s the world I choose to live in.
+To those who come to my house for Shabbat meals I am not just a Jew with a big beard, I am a person with a sense of humor who likes to sing.
 This blog is an invitation to that world.